 - Have all ingredients ready.
 Including a bowl with ice and some water if you're going to cool it down with an inverted water bath (see Notes below).

-- Meanwhile, beat the egg yolks with the remaining sugar until slightly thickened.
+- Meanwhile, beat 3 egg yolks with the remaining sugar until slightly thickened.
 It's recommended to use a whisk because we don't want to incorporate too much air, but if you only have a hand-held mixer use it just until the mixture thickens.

 - Add the hot milk to the egg mixture a little at a time (we don't want to cook the yolks with the heat) until you add ⅔ of the milk.